 Those are the true voices of Little England.
 We speak for Great Britain.

 No longer bound into an ageing and increasingly arthritic trade bloc where growth of 2 and 3 per cent is an ambition.

 Instead, the world.
 The Commonwealth.
 Trading with Brazil, Asia, the Commonwealth where growth rates in double figures will bring wealth back to this country.

 No more relying on debt-fuelled booms to get things going.

 We earn our way to national prosperity by free trade with the world.

 So, not quite a barn-stormer, but this proved a well-crafted "impromptu" speech of just under 30 minutes from an experienced speaker.
 Speaking without notes Mr Farage clearly benefited from the podium choreography...a rousing welcome and the soundtrack, "The Final Countdown" by Swedish band Europe!

 But, more importantly, he clearly benefited from the rapturous, raucous audience that is a UKIP party conference.

 You can learn all about successful beginnings and endings for your next conference speech with a training course from Time to Market.
 We can organise your training at one of more than 40 off-site training centres.
-Or, we can organise an event at your offices, for your team, perhaps.
+Or, we can organise a tailored corporate event at your offices, for your team, perhaps.
 When you are ready, you can always give us a call.